Community Impact for Generations to Come

 What is the 1906 Heritage Club?

-The club recognizes those individuals who have the foresight to include YMCA Camp Ockanickon, Inc. in their estate plans or those who have made a contribution to Camp’s Endowment Fund.
+The club recognizes those individuals who have the foresight to include YMCA Camp Ockanickon, Inc. dba YMCA of the Pines in their estate plans or those who have made a contribution to Camp’s Endowment Fund.
 (Point of reference – 1906 refers to the year that our camp was started.)

 How can I or our family become a member of the 1906 Heritage Club?